Introducing Solo Thoughts!

 So what exactly IS Solo Thoughts?
 Created by Watchfire Music’s team of editors, it’s a downloadable resource tool in PDF format that is essentially a comprehensive list of ideas for solos -- matched to the weekly Bible Lessons -- for your church service.
 With just one click of the mouse, Solo Thoughts will appear on your computer as a pdf file.
 It's true power lies in using the resource on line to click through directly to the purchase page of each solo that is referenced.
 You may, however, also print the resource as well.

 Download a Free Sample of Solo Thoughts here and Explore the following:

 ~A List of the Latest Digital Sheet Music Offerings from Watchfire Music

 ~Latest Questions from Solo Thoughts Users

 ~Info On How To Use Solo Thoughts

 ~Info on How to Navigate Solo Thoughts via Bookmark Hyperlinks

-~Two Pages of Actual Solo Thoughts Entries for Your Exploration
+~Two to Three Pages of Actual Solo Thoughts Entries for Your Exploration

 To View, Purchase and Download

 Solo Thoughts by the Quarter and by the Month